 Basically, the feature makes installing WordPress and managing different sites separately obsolete.
 For instance, you want to build a publishing platform and scale it, but you also want a separate project where you’ll bring in additional users to convert.
 Instead of installing WordPress one more time, you can use the same username and dashboard to manage them both.

 The sites, also known as subsites (sub-sites) on Multisite networks can share the same plugins, themes, and database, however, they don’t have their own server directory.
 Though they do have individual media directories and tables in the database, which guarantee you unique content for each site from the network.
-You can either use the same plugins or you can have specific plugins that work on a subsite X and subsite Y or have activated plugins that are available across the whole network.
+You can either have specific plugins that work on a subsite X and subsite Y or have activated plugins that are available across the whole network.

 Key Differences from Autonomous Websites